 Mongolia is not known to have used, produced, or exported cluster munitions.
-In 2014, Mongolia informed the Monitor that it does not have any stocks of the weapons.
+In 2014, a government representative said that Mongolia does not possess any stocks of cluster munitions.

-Mongolia has not taken steps to accede to the convention but government officials have expressed interest in doing so.
-In 2013, Mongolia told States Parties that the convention prohibits “one of the most inhumane weapons of today” and said that “the only guarantee against the risk of the use and proliferation of these weapons is their total elimination.”
+Various Mongolian officials have expressed interest in the convention, but no steps have been taken to accede to it.
+Mongolia has called cluster munitions “one of the most inhumane weapons of today” and told States Parties that “the only guarantee against the risk of the use and proliferation of these weapons is their total elimination.”

-In December 2018, Mongolia voted in favor of a UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Mongolia voted in favor of the annual resolution promoting the convention since it was first introduced in 2015.
+In December 2020, Mongolia voted in favor of a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Mongolia has voted in favor of the annual resolution promoting the convention since it was first introduced in 2015.

 Mongolia is not party to the Mine Ban Treaty.
-It is party to the Convention on Conventional Weapons.
+It is party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling